-During 2023-24, we continued a remediation program of work to address discrete activities and business improvements connected to historical decisions and policies in place.
 This program has a planned and structured approach, with the delivery of work implemented in stages.
-This enables each activity to comprise a detailed discovery component, to understand any potential impact on workers and employers within the contract cleaning industry scheme as well as the other schemes administered by QLeave.
+This enables each activity to comprise a detailed discovery component, to understand any potential impact on workers and employers within the community services industry scheme as well as the other schemes administered by QLeave.